timoxley/functional-javascript-workshop/problems/basic_recursion/problem.md

 ## Conditions

 * Do not use any for/while loops.
-* Do not use any Array methods like map or reduce.
+* Do not use any Array methods like Array#map or Array#reduce.
+* Do not create any unecessary functions e.g. helpers.

 ## Resources